Consensys/doc.goquorum/docs/Reference/Plugins/Account.md

 You can develop new `account` plugins to extend the supported account management options for GoQuorum and `clef`.

-`account` plugins must satisfy the [gRPC API interface requirements](https://github.com/ConsenSys/quorum-plugin-definitions/blob/master/account.proto).
+`account` plugins must follow the [gRPC API interface requirements](https://github.com/ConsenSys/quorum-plugin-definitions/blob/master/account.proto).

 To simplify the development of new `account` plugins, the following `account` plugin SDKs are available: